 The common misconception is that sugar is needed to preserve canned food which is only a half-truth as sugar is only necessary for keeping the texture and color of the canned goods.
 Without sugar, jams or canned fruits will still be edible given that the correct procedure is followed, only it may not look that fancy after a longer period of time.

-The same is true with any syrup, albeit the very definition of syrup is sugar dissolved in water, we don’t necessarily need to uniformize the natural taste of fruits with a homogeneous sugar taste.
+The same is true with any syrup, albeit the very definition of syrup is sugar dissolved in water, we don’t necessarily need to uniformize the natural taste of fruits with a homogeneous sugar flavor.

 That’s the problem with shop bought syrups and jams nowadays.
 They all taste the same with no trace back to the original aromas of the fruits.
 Well, it is understandable in some way that food companies don’t want distinguishable flavors for their products as they aren’t in the wine business building brands on sunshine and age.